Joey Bosa: Professional career

+Pre-draft

-In March 2016, Bosa was projected to be a top 10 pick in the 2016 NFL Draft by NFL analyst Daniel Jeremiah.
-Bosa received an invitation to the NFL combine as a top prospect in the upcoming draft.
+In March 2016, Bosa was projected to be a top 10 pick in the 2016 NFL draft by NFL analyst Daniel Jeremiah.
+Bosa received an invitation to the NFL Combine as a top prospect in the upcoming draft.
 He completed all of the required combine drills and also participated in positional drills.
 Bosa met and interviewed with 13 NFL teams at the combine, including the Baltimore Ravens, New Orleans Saints, Dallas Cowboys, Cleveland Browns, and Tennessee Titans.
 His overall performance at the combine was thought by scouts to be impressive.

+San Diego / Los Angeles Chargers

+2016

-Bosa was drafted in the first round with the third overall selection by the San Diego Chargers.
-He was the first of five Ohio State players to be drafted in the first round of the 2016 NFL Draft, followed by Ezekiel Elliott, Eli Apple, Taylor Decker, and Darron Lee.
+Bosa was selected in the first round with the third overall selection by the San Diego Chargers.
+He was the first of five Ohio State players to be drafted in the first round of the 2016 NFL draft, followed by Ezekiel Elliott, Eli Apple, Taylor Decker, and Darron Lee.